Teqaniaat/teqaniaat.github.io/GUIDE.md

 Things probably should be added:
 - `tags`
 - `authors`

+Use double quotation `""` in case of string

 ## Imporing HTML elements
 You can include HTML files in `_includes` folder
 ```